rochershma/BookingMovies/README.md

 # BookingMovies
-  This backend version of this application consumed REST API.
+   Backend version of this application is exposing REST API.
 ## Requirements

 >**JAVA**